OPEC pushing Russia to support big oil cut amid coronavirus

 Ministers of the Organization of the Petroleum Exporting Countries hold their formal meeting on Thursday, followed by a meeting of the broader OPEC+ group including Russia on Friday.
 Moscow has said it is worried by the rise of shale oil in the United States, which is not part of OPEC.
 U.S. producers have boosted output at the expense of the group.

-"Cuts will need to at least be towards the top end of the range, as we see further downward revisions in demand growth as Covid-19 spreads.
-There is more evidence of the spread of the virus having an impact on demand outside of China," Warren Patterson from ING said in a note.
+"Cuts will need to at least be towards the top end of the range, as we see further downward revisions in demand growth as Covid-19 spreads," Warren Patterson from ING said in a note.
 Existing cuts have not been enough to counter the impact of the new coronavirus on China, the world's biggest oil importer, and on the global economy.
-Factories have been disrupted, fewer people are traveling and other business has slowed, driving down oil demand.
+Factories have been disrupted, fewer people are travelling and other business has slowed, driving down oil demand.

-Benchmark Brent oil prices rose more than 1.5% towards $53 a barrel on Wednesday.
-That is still too low for many OPEC states to balance their budgets, although Russian President Vladimir Putin has said the level was acceptable for Moscow.
-Amid global efforts to prevent the virus spreading, OPEC has said the number of delegates at its meetings in Vienna this week will be kept to a minimum and urged those attending the meetings to avoid close contact.
+"Whatever action OPEC ultimately takes seems unlikely to produce the desired effect of rebalancing the market and substantially raising prices.
+Rather, the strategy today may be one of attempting to stem further bloodletting and hope demand recovery can be achieved later in the year," analysts from the Center for Strategic and International Studies said in a report.
+Benchmark Brent oil prices slipped below $52 a barrel on Wednesday, too low for many OPEC states to balance their budgets, although Russian President Vladimir Putin has said the level was acceptable for Moscow.

-Iranian Oil Minister Bijan Zanganeh arrived for the talks in Vienna as Iran's government said the virus had now affected most of the provinces in the Islamic Republic.
+(Additional reporting by Shadia Nasralla and Ahmad Ghaddar; Writing by Dmitry Zhdannikov; Editing by Edmund Blair)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)